MilesFarber/Pokemon-Mystery-Dungeon-Transcript/TODO/RRT.md

 `Gengar Pain`
 `Gengar Name`: Don't say I didn't warn you when you get into a world of pain!

+`Blastoise Normal`
-Blastoise: Thank you, `Partner Name`.
+`Blastoise Name`: Thank you, `Partner Name`.

+`Blastoise Normal`
-Blastoise: You stopped us from throwing away the most important thing we have--pride.
+`Blastoise Name`: You stopped us from throwing away the most important thing we have--pride.

+`Blastoise Normal`
-Blastoise: My thanks from all of us.
+`Blastoise Name`: My thanks from all of us.

+`Blastoise Normal`
-Blastoise: Everyone!
+`Blastoise Name`: Everyone!
 It's time to get to work!

+`Blastoise Normal`
-Blastoise: Let's show them what we rescue teams are really about!
+`Blastoise Name`: Let's show them what we rescue teams are really about!

 💬: Wrooooooaaaaar!

 * * *

 `Partner Normal`
 `Partner Name`: We were held up by that trouble with Gengar...